JoJo’s Bizarre Adventure Part 2: Battle Tendency Volume 1

 Price: $19.99 USD – Available Here / $28.95 AUD – Available Here

 The plot of Battle Tendency is a continuation of the events from 49 years earlier in the story, but it does stand up well on its own.
 Time skips are not always handled carefully in manga or any kind of Japanese fiction.
-However, Hirohiko Araki already proved himself as a clever storyteller in the first arc, and he has once again proven that he knows what he is doing with the plot.
-His skill is not only evidenced by his use of physical location but also of historical setting.
-Araki depicts a realistic New York, using elements such as car designs and direct or parodic references to real-life commercial products to make it look like a snapshot of what things were like in those days.
+However, Hirohiko Araki already proved himself as a skilled storyteller in the first arc, and he has once again proven that he knows what he is doing with the plot.
+His skill is not only evidenced by his depictions of physical locations but also of historical settings.
+Araki depicts a realistic New York, using elements such as car designs and direct or parodic references to real-life commercial products to make it look like a snapshot of what things might have been like in those days.
 His specific choice of time period was also carefully made; setting the story in 1938 gave Araki the opportunity to explore political topics and contemporary discussions involving race.
 JoJo’s sidekick is an African-American person named Smokey.
-He stole JoJo’s wallet, and the scene that follows is a reference to a particular scene in Phantom Blood in which Lord Joestar, Jonathan Joestar’s father, makes an incredibly kind gesture towards someone who does not deserve it.
+He stole JoJo’s wallet, and the scene that follows is a reference to a particular scene in Phantom Blood in which Lord Joestar, Jonathan Joestar’s father, makes an incredibly kind gesture towards someone who does not seem to deserve it.

 Fans who have been following the series since the beginning will be familiar with Araki’s tendency for drawing muscly protagonists and grotesque antagonists.
 Given the title of this story arc, it comes as no surprise that this volume manages to feature even more brutal violence than before.
 The Pillar Men are able to absorb the cells of other organisms, which in other words means that this volume features disturbing cannibalism reminiscent of scenes from Ryohgo Narita’s Baccano!.
 That is as bad as it gets, but like with the previous arc, Battle Tendency is not aimed at those with an aversion to blood and gore.